clay-codes/vault-aws-tf/README.md

 ## Intro
 Terraform repro to quickly deploy any number of nodes onto AWS in an HA Vault setup running on any version.
+Auto join and KMS auto unseal enabled.

 ### Prerequisites
 - Authentication to AWS CLI configured (via doormat for Hashi).